renedis/one2track/README.md

 Integration to get One2Track watches/trackers information from the [web portal](https://www.one2trackgps.com/auth/users/sign_in)

 ## Current features:
- - Single device with a device tracker and multiple sensors
+ - Single device with a device tracker, multiple sensors and buttons.
  - Attributes in device tracker is used as source
  - Detects HA zones
  - Detects multiple devices in your account